Mir Iqbal Hussain Trophy

-The Sub Junior National Football Championship, also known as Mir Iqbal Hussain Trophy, is an Indian football tournament for players under 16 years of age.
-The competition is held every year between the under-16 teams representing states of India.
-The tournament was started in 1977 for boys under the age 15 years.
+The Sub Junior Boys' National Football Championship, also known as Mir Iqbal Hussain Trophy, is an Indian annual football tournament for under-13 teams representing the states of India.
+It was formerly held for the U-16 age group before being converted into an U-13 tournament from the 2023-24 edition.
+The tournament was started in 1977 for boys under the age 16 years.
 The tournament was constituted at the Darjeeling meeting of the AIFF on 12 June 1976.
 AIFF donated the trophy in the memory of former President of Karnataka State Football Association, Mir Iqbal Hussain.